LEGENDS OF KANSAS

 Windhorst

-Corbitt or Corbett 1885-1887 Located on the Cannon Ball Stage line from Wichita, Corbitt was located just two miles north of Bucklin.
-There were only 3-4 homes built there and when the railroad went to Bucklin, the post office was moved there in 1887.
+Corbitt or Corbett 1885-1887 Located on the Cannonball Stage Route from Wichita, Corbitt was located just two miles north of Bucklin.
+Only 3-4 homes were built there when the railroad went to Bucklin.

 Crooked Creek 1870-1886